yugabyte/yugabyte-db/docs/content/preview/api/ysql/statements/ddl_create_function.md

 ## Semantics

 - The meanings of the various function attributes are explained in the section [Subprogram attributes](../../../user-defined-subprograms-and-anon-blocks/subprogram-attributes/).
 - A function, like other schema objects such as a table, inevitably has an owner.
 You cannot specify the owner explicitly when a function is created.
 Rather, it's defined implicitly as what the built-in _current_user_ function returns when it's invoked in the session that creates the function.
 This user must have the _usage_ privilege on the function's schema, its argument data types, and its return data type.
-You (optionally) specify the function's schema and (mandatorily) its name within its schema as the argument of the _[subprogram_name](../../../syntax_resources/grammar_diagrams/#subprogram-name)_ rule.
+You (optionally) specify the function's schema and (mandatorily) its name in its schema as the argument of the _[subprogram_name](../../syntax_resources/grammar_diagrams/#subprogram-name)_ rule.

 - If a function with the given name, schema, and argument types already exists then `CREATE FUNCTION` will draw an error unless the `CREATE OR REPLACE FUNCTION` variant is used.

-- Functions with different _[subprogram_call_signatures](../../../user-defined-subprograms-and-anon-blocks/subprogram-overloading/#subprogram-call-signature)_ can share the same _[subprogram_name](../../../syntax_resources/grammar_diagrams/#subprogram-name)_.
+- Functions with different _[subprogram_call_signatures](../../../user-defined-subprograms-and-anon-blocks/subprogram-overloading/#subprogram-call-signature)_ can share the same _[subprogram_name](../../syntax_resources/grammar_diagrams/#subprogram-name)_.
 (The same holds for procedures.)
 See section [Subprogram overloading](../../../user-defined-subprograms-and-anon-blocks/subprogram-overloading/).

 - `CREATE OR REPLACE FUNCTION` doesn't change permissions that have been granted on an existing function.
 To use this statement, the current user must own the function, or be a member of the role that owns it.